 The Canadian Sociological Association conference highlights current issues from a sociological perspective.
 Expect scholarly debates on a variety of topics ranging from the theoretical to the political.
-The following list of plenaries are scheduled for Congress 2020 at Western University.
+The following list of plenaries are scheduled for Congress 2021.

 Additional plenaries such as “Big Thinking” lectures will also be held during Congress.
 See the Congress website for further details.

 Patricia Monture (2009:26) correctly identified academia as a carceral space which is “exclusionary, silencing and perhaps even violent.”
 It has been long established that academia as a discursive and material … Read more “We are dropping like flies”: The professional and physiological implications of doing equity work.

 Core classical theory courses in sociology continue to rely on teaching the agreed upon trifecta of Marx-Weber-Durkheim.
 Even in contemporary theory courses, sociologists teach the work of Goffman, Bourdieu and … Read more Addressing Anti-Blackness in the Sociological Curriculum